ImBored7820/WRoC/README.md

 ## Overview ##

-Explore the glooming hallways of Woodinville
-,
-tremble beneath the presence of Criscone,

-encounter hall monitors, vice principals,

-teachers, and even Principal Criscone himself

-defeat them and gain dominion over the Realm
+Explore the glooming hallways of Woodinville, tremble beneath the presence of Criscone, encounter hall monitors, vice principals, teachers, and even Principal Criscone himself defeat them and gain dominion over the Realm